1508/boilerplate-3.0/README.md

 ## Prototype build target

-This will build sass into css and startup a local webserver to serve the index.html page.
+This will build sass (SCSS) into CSS and startup a local webserver to serve the index.html page.
 It is up to you to setup modules, pages etc. The point of this build target is to be able to build the solution locally, without a requirement for any backend.

 ## Dev build target

-This target is meant to be run by the Teamcity CI server, and is used on our DEV site.
+This target is meant to be run by a CI server, and is used on our DEV site.
 The target will bundle all javascript files into one file, and it will bundle all SCSS files into one CSS file.
-This build does not use the HTML templates for anything, as it is meant to be used against the CMS.
+This build does not use the HTML templates for anything, as it is meant to be used against a CMS.

 ## Build build target

 This target is meant for production.
 It will bundle and minify JS into one file and SCSS into one file.
-This build does not use the HTML templates for anything, as it is meant to be used against the CMS.
+This build does not use the HTML templates for anything, as it is meant to be used against a CMS.

 # Whats in the boilerplate?

 ## Javascript

 The boilerplate will give you a basic RequireJS driven setup.
 The main configuration for this is found in `Interface/resources/js/config.js` and the main file to kickstart everything is `Interface/resources/js/main.js`.

 ### Foundation 6 modules